Denk-Em/kStatistics/README.md

 ```
 ValueError: Undefined variables in expression: ['k[3]']
 ```
-Finally, if one tries to evaluate cum2mom with values of k, the function produces an error.
+Finally, if one tries to evaluate cum2mom giving in input cumulant values instead of moment values, the function produces an error.
 ```
 evaluate('k[1] = 2, k[2] = 4, k[3] = 6, k[4] = 8', cum2mom(5))
 ```